kushal-goenka/fin566_market_mircrostructures_trading_strategy/FINAL_REPORT.md

 ---
 **NOTE**

-For all sections and plots below, SPY2COMP means our strategy generates signals from SPY and trade on components.
-Similarly, SPY2SPY means generate signals from SPY and trade on SPY; COMP2SPY means to generate signals from components and trade on SPY in the sequel.
+For all sections and plots below, SPY2COMP refers to our strategy generating signals from SPY and trading on its components.
+Similarly, SPY2SPY refers to generating signals from SPY and trading on SPY; COMP2SPY refers to generate signals from the components and then subsequently, trading on SPY.

 All plots without an x axis label refer to timeseries, and hence refer to trades over the span of all trading days in the month of October 2019.
 ___